pletch/esphome-vistaECP-idf/README.md

 Special thanks to Dilbert for helping answer questions that have come up along the way!

 **⚠️Caution:  There may be features / capabilities unused by me that were not tested.
 If you wish to use this fork and find something misbehaving, please let me know and I'll do my best to fix it!

-Not currently working quite right but will be fixed as i have time:
-  Expander zone changes for expander board with address 7.
-I don't want to reassign zones in my system to reverse engineer the packet header for this.
-  Zone fault expiration TTL requires reworking particularly if multiple zones go into fault simultaneously.
-  Relay emulation and monitoring not tested at all.
-I don't have parts for this.

 ## About the project